 Nekeisha Alayna Alexis brings several practical, administrative and intellectual gifts to each of her roles at AMBS.

-As a member of the Communication team, she is the Graphic Designer and Website Specialist and is responsible for designing publicity materials and managing the seminary's online presence.
+As a member of the Marketing and Communications Team, she is the Graphic Designer and Website Specialist and is responsible for designing publicity materials and managing the seminary's online presence.
 As Intercultural Competence and Undoing Racism (ICUR) coordinator, she leads a team of teaching faculty, administrators and students in the ongoing work of AMBS’s strategic priority of undoing racism and building intercultural competence throughout the institution.
 As an independent scholar focused on issues of human and other animal oppression, she writes and speaks extensively in the areas of Christian theology and ethics, critical animal studies and related issues.

 What experiences do you bring to your role as Intercultural Competenced and Undoing Racism coordinator?